St Werburgh's Church, Bristol: Relocation

-The parish it served was quite small and the building caused the road to narrow, and larger horse-drawn carriages were causing congestion.
-An act of parliament was obtained enabling the closure of the church, with the last service being held on 12 August 1877.
-It was then demolished and the stones numbered before being transported to the new site approximately 2 mi away in Mina Road.
-During the removal of the church 100 coffins and 40 chests of human remains were uncovered.
+The final service at Corn Street was held on the evening of 12 August 1877, conducted by the Rev. Thomas Bowman.
+The building was subsequently demolished, and the stones were numbered before being transported to the new site approximately 2 mi away in Mina Road, Baptist Mills.
+During the removal of the church, 100 coffins and 40 chests of human remains were uncovered.
 These were reburied at Greenbank Cemetery.
-The original site was bought by the West of England and South Wales Bank and became a branch of Lloyds Bank.